prantlf/nettime/README.md

 ## Command-line usage

-Make sure that you have [NodeJS] >= 6 installed.
+Make sure that you have [Node.js] >= 8 installed.
 Install the `nettime` package globally and print timings of a sample web site:

 ```bash
 $ npm install -g nettime